jakub-milasz/law_helper/README.md

 was used to create a database by scraping articles from ArsLege page.

 ## Set up
 To run project on your computer, you have to clone the repository, then open project in code editor and enter in terminal ```pip install -r requirements.txt```.
 Then, you have to enter ```python app.py``` and click on link with local server.
+You have to also create .env file with your API key and assign it to GOOGLE_AI_API_KEY constant.
+It is obligatory to connect with Gemini API in order to use a model.

 ## How it works
 When user loads the page, the main page with menu is shown.
 Here the user can choose the section they are interested in.